-Amendments to IFRS 16, Leases was issued by the IASB in September 2022 and clarifies the subsequent measurement requirements for sale and leaseback transactions for sellers-leasees.
-The amendments are effective for reporting periods beginning on or after January 1, 2024.
-The Company does not expect that the adoption of the standard listed above will have a material impact on the consolidated financial statements of the Company.
+IFRS 19, Subsidiaries without Public Accountability: Disclosures was issued by the IASB in May 2024 and reduces disclosure requirements within the consolidated financial statements relating to eligible subsidiaries of the Company.
+The standard is effective for reporting periods beginning on or after January 1, 2027.
+The Company does not expect a material impact on the consolidated financial statements of the Company as a result of the amendment but has not yet finalized the analysis.